clj-grenada/grenada-spec/NewModel.md

  - The other Aspects of a Find define how to obtain the canonical name of the concrete find they describe.
 Those definitions have to match.
 There cannot be two different canonical names for the same concrete find.
- - The other Aspects of a Find also define how it looks when a concrete find is defined in a concrete namespace.
+ - The other Aspects of a Find define how it looks when a concrete find is defined in a concrete namespace.